Basic Quantum Algorithms: Problem formulation

 where $x\in\{0,1\}^n$, $j$ is a bit, and $\oplus$ is the XOR operation or sum modulo 2.
 This operator uses two registers, with sizes $n$ and 1, respectively.
 We can use $U_f$ as many times as we wish.
 However, it is used only once in the Bernstein-Vazirani algorithm.

 Summing up, the classical algorithm queries the classical oracle $n$ times using a $n$-bit classical computer.
-The quantum algorithm queries the quantum oracle only one time using a $(n+1)$-qubit quantum computer.
+The quantum algorithm queries the quantum oracle only once using a $(n+1)$-qubit quantum computer.
 In the last Section of this Chapter, we show that the algorithm can be implemented on a $n$-qubit quantum computer.